Arthurdufinister/Cronos/README.md

 ## Tutorial

-1. Start the program with python 3.
+1. Start setup.bat to install all the requierements
+2. Now that everything required is installed, start main.py with python 3
-2. Enter the token of the user or the bot who have permissions.
+3. Enter the token of the user or the bot who have permissions.
-3. Enter the ID of the discord server you want to nuke.
+4. Enter the ID of the discord server you want to nuke.
-4. Enjoy !
+5. Enjoy !